You are currently viewing Substitutes for White Pepper

 Black pepper

-The addition of black pepper to light-colored dishes, that actually demands white peeper, gives a similar taste but with the black specks.
-Black pepper has a much stronger flavor than the white pepper, so you may want to add less of it to maintain the taste of your pasta.
-You could use ½ teaspoon of black pepper in place of 1 teaspoon of white pepper for an appealing taste.
+Adding black pepper to light-colored dishes, which demands white pepper, gives a similar taste but with black specks.
+Black pepper has a much stronger flavor than white pepper, so you may want to add less to maintain the taste of your pasta.
+You could use ½ teaspoon of black pepper instead of 1 teaspoon of white pepper for an appealing taste.

 Summary

 Black peppers come from the same Piper nigrum plant as white peppercorns.
-They are actually the same fruit at a different stage of ripeness and that has been processed differently.
-Black peppers have a number of compounds not found in white peppers, with the result that they have a more pungent aroma and more heat.
+They are the same fruit at different stages of ripeness, and that has been processed differently.
+Black peppers have several compounds not found in white peppers, resulting in a more intense aroma and heat.

 Green Pepper